AgoraIO/agora_doc_source/en-US/markdown/Voice/start_call_audio_web_ng.md

 - `index.html`: The visual interface with the user.
 - `basicVoiceCall.js`: The programmable interface with `AgoraRTCClient` to implement the client logic.
 - `package.json`: Install and manage the dependencies of your project.
-To create the `package.json` file, you can navigate to the `agora_web_quickstart` directory on the command line and run `npm init`.
+To create the `package.json` file, in the terminal navigate to the `agora_web_quickstart` directory on the command line and run `npm init`.

 ## Implement a client for Voice Call